angular/angular/aio/content/guide/cli-builder.md

 </code-example>

-If we create a new project with `ng new builder-test`, the generated `angular.json` file looks something like this, with only default builder configurations.
+If you create a new project with `ng new builder-test`, the generated `angular.json` file looks something like this, with only default builder configurations.

 <code-example language="json" header="angular.json">